jrwesch/e-commerce/README.md

 THEN I am able to successfully create, update, and delete data in my database</br>

 ## Contributors
-To contribute to the Employee Tracker, clone this repo locally and commit your code on a separate branch.
+To contribute to the E-Commerce project, clone this repo locally and commit your code on a separate branch.

 ## Technology Used